muruthi/community-pass-react-native-wrapper/docs/getting-started/register-connect-cpk.md

 Before you get started on this section, ensure you have completed the following:

+- You will need to have completed sections 1, 2, 3, 4, 5 and 6 in the [Getting Started](README.md) guide.
 - You have received a Reliant App and Program GUID: This is your reliant application identifier shared with you on email as part of our onboarding process.
-- You will need to have completed all the steps in the [Adding the Community Pass React Native Wrapper Guide](README.md)

 ## 7.3 Use the Community Pass APIs in your React Native Reliant Application